 - Maker Medley: Made by a local food business, one item delivered every other week.
 All products are either made in The Good Acre’s commercial kitchen or one like it.
 Producers use local ingredients when possible, and all items are vegetarian.

-- Honey: Created by bees in the Metro area, delivered by the pound monthly (ON BIKE).
+- Honey: Created by bees in the Metro area, delivered by the pound monthly.
 Beez Kneez keeps hives all over St. Paul, Minneapolis, and at farms in the surrounding area.
-Each month you’ll get one pound of a different variety
+Each month you’ll get one pound of a different variety.

-- Peak-Season Fruit: Minnesota’s peak fruit season is chock full of delicious raspberries, strawberries, pears, and more but they are hard for us to procure on a large scale.
-So with this add-on option, you’ll get six special deliveries of local farm-fresh fruits as part of your share, in addition to the usual melons and apples all members will receive.
-This add-on is limited – sold out for 2020.
+- Peak-Season Fruit: This add-on is sold out for the 2023 season.
+Minnesota’s peak fruit season is chock full of delicious raspberries, strawberries, pears, and more but they are hard for us to procure on a large scale.
+So with this add-on option, you’ll get eight special deliveries of local farm-fresh fruits as part of your share, in addition to the usual melons and apples all members will receive.

-- Mushrooms: Savor the flavors of the north woods with eight 1/4 pound boxes of fresh mushrooms from Northwood Mushrooms, delivered every other week.
+- Mushrooms: Savor the flavors of the north woods with eight 1/3 pound boxes of fresh mushrooms from Northwood Mushrooms, delivered every other week.
 You’ll get a variety of mushrooms, some log-grown in Clayton, WI and some foraged from around Minnesota.
-A delicious gluten-free reishi brownie and a jar of mushroom butter are also included.
+Also includes a fabulous gluten-free reishi brownie and a jar of Northwood’s renowned mushroom butter!

 - Meat: Raised humanely in the grassy pastures of Sunshine Harvest Farm in Webster, MN.
 Each monthly delivery is 6 pounds of a variety of fresh-frozen meats, including 1 pound of beef steaks or pork chops, 1 pack of brats, 1 pack of bacon, 2 pounds ground beef, and 1 pack of chicken (varies monthly between breast, leg/thighs, wings).
 Sunshine Harvest farms with organic practices and does not use any hormones or chemicals in raising their animals.
 A non-pork version is available – please contact [email protected] for details.

-Sorry, we do not offer add-ons without the purchase of a Full Season, Late Season, or Student Farm Share.
+Sorry, we do not offer add-ons without the purchase of a Full Season, Late Season, or Campus Share.
 It is at the core of our mission to support produce farmers, so we like to push the veggies!

 You can pick up your Full Season Farm Share at The Good Acre on Wednesdays or at any of our public pick-up sites on Wednesday or Thursday, depending on the location — click here for a map of our our public pick up sites.
 We also have a robust network of private pick-up locations at offices peppered throughout the Twin Cities.
-To see if your office already has a pick-up location, email us at [email protected] Please note that we require a minimum of 10 shares in order to create a new pick-up location.
+To see if your office already has a pick-up location, email us at [email protected].
 Late Season Shares are available for pick up at The Good Acre on Wednesdays.
-Campus Shares can be picked up at The Good Acre on Wednesdays or at sites on-campus (Macalester, Hamline, and the U of MN) on Thursdays.
+Campuw Shares can be picked up at The Good Acre on Wednesdays or at sites on-campus (Macalester, Hamline, and the U of MN) on Thursdays.
+We are not adding any new private office pickup locations in 2021.

 Happy Farm Share Customers